Living with Black Bears

 Is It Safe to Hike, Run, Bike, or Walk My Dog in the Woods?

 Yes!
 It is safe to enjoy the outdoors regardless of what region of the state you live in or are visiting.
-Dogs should always be on a leash and supervised so they can be kept under the owner’s direct control and avoid interactions with wildlife.
+If your dog is hiking with you, it is imperative that you keep the dog on a SHORT leash and DO NOT let it roam free – this is for the safety of your dog, yourself, and wildlife.
 When visiting areas where bears are more common, hike in groups and make your presence known by talking or singing.
 Keep small children close by and on trails.
 Although black bears have injured and even killed humans in North America, such cases are exceptionally rare.
 Always be aware of your surroundings and if you happen to encounter a bear, follow the advice offered in the next question.

 What Should I Do if I Encounter a Bear While Out in the Woods or on a Trail?